feylinara/PronounBot/README.md

 * List the pronouns we know for a language.
 Use as `^pronouns list [language:<language>]`, for example `^pronouns list language:Dutch`
-* Show a help screen
+* Show a help screen.
   Use as `^pronouns help`

 ### Config Options